 The Walks start from: The Look-out at the eastern end of the High Street, the viewing point with the telescope for looking over the Romney Marsh

-The Walk ends at Lamb House, the home of E.F.Benson, which is open on Saturdays.
+The Walk ends at Lamb House, the home of E.F.Benson, see opening times on National Trust website.